Breast Enlargement or Augmentation

 Who would be considered for breast augmentation surgery?

-Almost anyone can get a breast augmentation, but the best candidates are healthy women above 18.
-Your expectations and your desired result will be discussed in detail with our surgeons to determine if you are a suitable candidate for breast augmentation surgery.
+Almost anyone over the age of 18 can get a breast augmentation, but healthy women above 18 are ideal candidates.
+When visiting our clinic on the Gold Coast for a breast augmentation, our expert team will review your expectations, and your desired result will be discussed in detail with our surgeon to determine if breast augmentation surgery is right for you and your health.
+You’re considered an ideal candidate for breast augmentation surgery on the Gold Coast if:

-What is the best place for the breast implants?
+What is the best placement for breast implants?

 Discussing the placement of the implants and the associated advantages and disadvantages will occur with your surgeon well before your surgery.